microbiomedata/external-metadata-awareness/PRODUCT_STATUS.md

 - all of the notes above should still apply, **except** that the `is_biome` column should ideally be set to 'True' for a prospective value set
 - ENVO:00000428, 'biome' would itself not be a useful in the value set

+## `local/soil-env-medium-evidence-table.tsv`
+- as above, except that `is_environmental_material` column should ideally be set to 'True'